 PhD (Pharm): Jonathan Jacobsen - Alcohol consumption in immune compromised mice (Mark Hutchinson)

-Honours (Physiol): Jiajun Liu- Stress regulation in immune compromised animals (Mark Hutchinson)
+PhD (Physiol): Jiajun Liu- Stress regulation in immune compromised animals (Mark Hutchinson)

-MSc students: risk and protective factors for alcohol and drug use in adolescent (Michael Sawyer)
+MSc students: Risk and protective factors for alcohol and drug use in adolescent (Michael Sawyer)